 Who we are & what we have achieved:

 Magdalene Survivors Together was set in July 2009 by Steven O' Riordan and Gerard Boland after their hugely successful documentary release entitled “The Forgotten Maggies”.
-Steven and Gerard had been working on the subject of the Magdalene laundries for over six years and they now felt it was important for the women to take hold of their own story and campaign for justice.
+Steven has been working on the subject of the Magdalene laundries for eight years and during this he has been instrumental in enabling ths survivors an opprtunity for their voices to be heard.

 In September 2011 Magdalene Survivors Together was invited to meet with the Minister for Justice Alan Shatter on the issue of the Magdalene Laundries.
 He had earlier set up a committee led by Dr Martin McAleese to establish the true nature and extent of the States role with these institutions.
 This instruction had come about due to a direction given by the United Nations Against Torture that the Irish Goverment should compensate, prosecute and formally apologise to the women for the mistreatment they suffered at these aslyums.

-Magdalene Survivors Together is also working with Dublin City Council on the development of a National Monument to the memory of all Magdalene's.
+Magdalene Survivors Together is currently working with Dublin City Council on the development of a National Monument to the memory of all Magdalene's.